-Bronchiolitis is a common respiratory illness in infants and young children, usually less than 2 years of age, that causes the small airways of the lungs (the bronchioles) to become inflamed and swell.
-This hinders some airflow through the lungs making it hard for the child to breathe.
-It is common in infants because their airways are smaller and more easily blocked than in older children and adults.
-Adults and older children who come in contact with a child with bronchiolitis usually just develop cold symptoms.
-Bronchiolitis is not the same as bronchitis, which is a viral infection of the large upper airways and is more common in adults.
+Bronchiolitis is a common respiratory illness in infants and young children (usually less than 2 years of age), that causes the small airways of the lungs (the bronchioles) to become inflamed and swell.
+This hinders some airflow through the lungs, making it hard for the child to breathe.
+It is common in infants because their airways are smaller and more easily blocked than in older children.
+Adults and children older than 2 years of age who come in contact with a child with bronchiolitis usually just develop cold symptoms.
+Bronchiolitis is not the same as bronchitis, which is an infection in the larger upper airways, which is more common in adults.

-Bronchiolitis is caused by several viruses, such as respiratory syncytial virus (RSV), influenza, parainfluenza, and human metapneumovirus.
-This infection is more common from October through March.
+It is caused by several viruses, most commonly Respiratory Syncytial Virus (RSV) and is most common from October to March.
 Other viruses can cause the symptoms of bronchiolitis as well.